Fenec859/Erlang-noter/README.md

-A notepad written in erlang using wxWidgets
+A pet notepad written in erlang using wxWidgets